 Why won’t the online application program let me begin an application?

-The online application system is only open between September 1 and December 15 for new applications.
+The online application system is only open between August 1 and closes on December 15 for new applications.
 Prospective students may revise existing applications at any time until the application is officially submitted.

 Do you accept students in the fall and spring?